revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> Yes, it is possible to create index on an array field.MongoDB automatically creates the multikey index for each value of an array.
-For example, let’s take an array field which holds the values as address : [ "NY", "MIAMI","TEXAS"], we can create an index on that field by writing:
+> Yes, it is possible to create index on an array field.MongoDB automatically creates the multikey index for each value of an array.For example, let’s take an array field which holds the values as address : [ "NY", "MIAMI","TEXAS"], we can create an index on that field by writing:
 `db.collection_name.createIndex({“address” : 1})`

 </details>